rawmind0/rancher-nginx/readme.md

 # How it works

-* The docker has the entrypoint /usr/bin/start.sh, that it starts nginx, checking a rancher-metadata server.
+* The docker has the entrypoint /usr/bin/start.sh, that check rancher-metadata server connectivity, starts nginx.